Applications are Closed

-The Pollination Project seeks to become a formidable antidote to the poisons of apathy and indifference by unleashing the goodness in each person we come into contact with (and beyond).
-We make small grants to social change agents who seek to spread compassion in their communities and in the world at large.
+The Pollination Project seeks to unleash the goodness in each person we come into contact with (and beyond), therefore becoming a formidable antidote to apathy and indifference.
+We make small grants to individuals and small start-up organizations who seek to spread compassion in their communities and the world at large.
 Since we began, The Pollination Project has made nearly 3,000 grants in 112 countries.
-Through pollinating and amplifying the good in our grantees, such that their example ripples out beyond their existing reach, we hope to create the conditions for new ecologies of compassion consciousness in society.
+Through pollinating and amplifying the good in our grantees, we hope to create the conditions for new ecologies of compassion consciousness in society.

 THE JOURNEY OF THE POLLINATION PROJECT:

-I am sure there were many other thoughtful reasons to doubt why our project would succeed for veterans within philanthropy.
-However, more than five years later we have proven that making small grants to changemakers around the world based on a network of relationships grounded in mutual trust, at low administrative costs, isn’t only possible but often superior to conventional philanthropy.
-Moreover, we have experimented with additional value-based and value-add ingredients to refine what “Pollination Philanthropy” means to us.
-Examples of this include concepts such as pushing power to the edges (e.g. grant making teams made up mostly of grantees, youth-led projects), transparency (e.g. a grantee bill of rights which includes feedback on why a grant application was denied and timeline until an applicant gets a response), and questioning the dominant paradigms (e.g. funding projects and people other organizations would never consider such as youth and illiterate and controversial applicants, de-siloing movements by prioritizing intersectional projects).
-All of this is grounded in an organization where concepts such as diversity, equity, and compassion are more than words, and where the process is our product.
+There were many other reasons veterans within philanthropy doubted why our project would succeed.
+Five years later, however, The Pollination Project has proven that making microgrants to changemakers globally, based on a network of relationships, grounded in mutual trust, at low administrative costs, isn’t only possible, but can be superior to conventional philanthropy.
+We’ve also experimented with additional value-add ingredients to refine what “Pollination Philanthropy” means to us.
+We strive to push power to the edges by allowing the grant making decisions to be made by the people who are most affected by the grants, those who are from the region or part of a similar demographic – many of our decision makers are past grantees themselves.
+We value transparency and have a grantee and applicant bill of rights which include a commitment to giving feedback on why a grant application was denied and providing a guaranteed timeline until an applicant gets a response on their application.
+We question dominant paradigms in grantmaking and actively push against them through actions such as funding illiterate applicants, prioritizing intersectional projects and funding regardless of age (young or old).
+We have become an organization where concepts such as diversity, equity, and compassion are more than words, they are the core of who we are and where the process is our product.

-We are now entering the next stage in our journey at The Pollination Project, far beyond the proof of concept we were challenged with in 2013.
-With nearly 3,000 grantees all around the world, many of whom have become important leaders in their communities and their respective movements, there are competencies, resources and networks waiting to be utilized, to be connected, to be amplified and to become more manifest.
+TPP is entering the next stage in our journey, far beyond the proof of concept we were challenged with in 2013.
+With nearly 3,000 grantees all around the world, many of whom have become important leaders in their communities and their respective movements, there are competencies, resources and networks waiting to be utilized, connected, and amplified.

-Questions we are holding now include how can we better ladder our existing grantees so they are more capable of achieving their potential?
+As an organization, we are holding questions such as: How can we better ladder our existing grantees so they are more capable of achieving their potential?
 How can we spread the idea of Pollination Philanthropy among donors such that small grants become a necessary component of every large foundations portfolio?
-When someone, almost anywhere in the world, feels called and capable of improving their community and needs some support, how do we make sure they know TPP exists as a resource?
-How do we expand our access to resources, financial and non-financial, such that we can support all qualified applicants and deepen our funding of stellar grantees?
-What partnerships can we make with justice groups, foundations and NGOs that cross-pollinate our know how around small grass roots funding with their knowledge around training and project development?
-And, most importantly how can we (the staff and board of TPP) accomplish all the above while both maintaining the core values which brought us here and through an even deeper process of inner transformation?
+When someone in the world, feels called and capable of skilfully improving their community, how do we make sure they know we exists as a potential resource?
+How do we expand our access to resources so we can support all qualified applicants and deepen our funding of stellar grantees?
+How can we support grantees so their project can continue relying on other forms of capital besides grants?
+What partnerships can we make with justice groups, foundations and NGOs that have knowledge around training and project development?
+And, most importantly, how can we, the staff and board of TPP, accomplish all of the above while both maintaining the core values which brought us here, through an even deeper process of inner transformation?

 The Director will oversee administrative, operational, technological and financial systems of the Organization.
 This includes:

-- Board of Directors: Partnering in staffing the Board including organizing and facilitating board meetings where needed, managing minutes and Board compliance issues.
-Supporting the Board as requested.
-Also possibly building a separate advisory council.
+- Board of Directors: Partner in staffing the Board including organizing and facilitating board meetings where needed, managing minutes and Board compliance issues.
+Operate with transparency and in a way that supports board engagement in TPP growth.

-- Facilitating the design, development and implementation of an even more robust and innovative grantmaking program.
+- Engage with Board and leadership team to help design, develop and implement an even more robust and innovative grantmaking program.

-- Designing special grantmaking programs in partnership with outside funders and key grantees.
+- Co-create innovative grantmaking programs in partnership with outside funders and key grantees.

-- Overseeing grantee metric collection and communications about impact; Develop non-traditional forms of tracking, building on organizational theory of change.
+- Oversight of grantee metric collection and communications about impact; Develop non-traditional forms of tracking, building on organizational theory of change.

-- Design and support the evolution of a “grantee services” program that provides value added support including peer to peer networking, promotion, and training for grantees.
+- Engage staff and volunteers to design and support the evolution of a “grantee services” program that provides value added support including peer to peer networking, promotion, and training for grantees.

-- Project managing special award and grantmaking programs where needed.
+- Management of special award and grantmaking programs where needed.

 - Grow our capacities from a lens of organizational values grounded in our theory of change.

-Work closely with the Board to shape and guide organizational mission, vision and strategy.
+Work closely with the Board and leadership team to shape and guide organizational mission, vision and strategy.
 Support the Board in optimizing the use of their time to forward the organization’s goals.
 Create and manage an advisory board if needed/warranted.

 - Passion for and experience in other groups that align with our mission and values.